RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 In that case, the background-corrected video file can be used to create intensity-time traces, but background correction must be deactivated in module Trace processing; see
 [Background correction](../trace-processing/panels/panel-subimage-background-correction.html#background-correction) for more information.

-Creating intensity-time traces is a rather slow process because the script was written for low-RAM computers; see [Create and export intensity-time traces](panels/panel-intensity-integration.html#create-and-export-intensity-time-traces) for more information.
+Creating intensity-time traces can be a slow process if not enough free RAM is available; see [Create and export intensity-time traces](panels/panel-intensity-integration.html#create-and-export-intensity-time-traces) for more information.